Remi-Gau/eCobidas/README.md

 There is also an [OSF project](https://osf.io/anvqy/) to centralize all the information and repos.

+## How to contribute

+We are looking for people to give us feedback or help us move forward and implement all of this.

+To learn more about the contributors and how to contribute see [here](./contributions.md).

 ## Why this project

 Poor methods and results description hinders the reproducibility and the replicability of research.
 It also makes it hard to compare new and old results and generally increases inefficiency in the research process.
 This project is built on the hope that improving methods and results reporting could improve our research.